 As baseline screening, patients underwent ophthalmoscopy and biomicroscopic examination using a slit-lamp with a fundus contact lens.
 They also underwent standard fundus color photography and fluorescein angiography, which was performed with a Topcon TRC-50EX fundus camera, an image-net system (Tokyo Optical Co.
 Ltd., Japan), and a preset lens with a slit-lamp.

 A masked grader independently assessed ischemic retinal vascular occlusion on the fluorescein angiograms by measuring the ischemic area of the retina with the public domain Scion Image program, as reported previously [10–12].
 On digital photographs of the fundus, the optic disc was outlined with a cursor and then its area was measured, as was also done for the nonperfused area of the retina.
 Then the nonperfused area was divided by the disc area to calculate the severity of retinal ischemia.
-If the non-perfused area divided by the disc area gave a value of 10 or more, this was defined as indicating the presence of retinal ischemia (ischemic CRVO group)
+If the non-perfused area divided by the disc area gave a value of 10 or more, this was defined as indicating the presence of retinal ischemia (ischemic CRVO group) [13–15].

 Measurement of BCVA